eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 ]
 ```

-The path part of the `href` property contains the information for the backend data service which digital twin's submodel to return while the `asset:prop:id` is used for several endpoints.
+The path part of the `href` property contains the information for the backend data service which digital twin's submodel to return while the EDC asset id is used for several endpoints.
 The path part here is just an example as it depends on the type of backend data service the data provider uses.

 The above options are only two examples how a submodel's endpoint can be created.
 As long as it's compliant with the above conventions (including CX-0002) a data provider can also use any other EDC asset structure.